ecs160ss12019/OneB/README.md

 Team Members:

-Gabriella Quattrone is a Sacramento Local.
+Gabriella Quattrone is a Sacramento Local double-majoring in Computer Science and Japanese.
 Our designated "gamer" of the group, Gabby also enjoys creating delicious smoothies in her free time.

 Kira Bender was born and raised in San Diego, California.
 Previously a pre-med student, Kira is trying to make her mark as "Front-End Kween."
 When she's not bouldering or hiking, you can find her